Changing Landscape with NLCD: Viewer and Dashboard Help

 Print and Share

-The Print button, located on the left side of the screen, opens the Print panel.
+The Print icon opens the Print panel.
 The panel has two tabs: Print template and Results.
-The Print template tab configures the map layout and currently has the following choices:
+The Print template tab configures the map layout and has several choices.

-• Template: Choose from landscape or portrait, which will create a pdf the size of standard printing paper.
+• Template.
+Choose from landscape or portrait depending on the desired orientation of the output map.
 If you need another size, send us an email and we can try to help.

 Once the map is formatted using the Print template tab, click the Print button.
-This creates a pdf of the map, which can be found by clicking the Results tab.
+A pdf of the map of the map is created which can be found by clicking the Results tab.

 TIP!
 Sometimes a screenshot does the job better than any prepackaged printing.